-STRESS'S IMPACT ON YOUR COGNITIVE RESERVE
+STRESS: TAKES TOLL ON COGNITIVE RESERVE

-STRESS'S IMPACT ON YOUR COGNITIVE RESERVE
+STRESS: TAKES TOLL ON COGNITIVE RESERVE

-While mentally stimulating activities and life experiences can improve cognition in memory clinic patients, stress undermines this beneficial relationship.
-This is according to a new study from Karolinska Institutet published in Alzheimer's & Dementia: The Journal of the Alzheimer's Association.
+While mentally stimulating activities and life experiences can improve cognition in patients with memory clinic diagnoses, stress undermines this beneficial relationship, according to a new study from Karolinska Institutet, published in Alzheimer's & Dementia: The Journal of the Alzheimer's Association.

 Researchers in the late 1980s found that some individuals who showed no apparent symptoms of dementia during their lifetime had brain changes consistent with an advanced stage of Alzheimer's disease.
 It has been postulated that so-called cognitive reserve might account for this differential protective effect in individuals.